Fujifilm says COVID-19 drug research may drag on into July

 But researchers have only been able to get around 70% of the patients needed for the trials, and because it takes 28 days to get results, the process will continue until at least July, the Nikkei business daily said, citing an unnamed source.

-Drugmakers around the world are scrambling to develop a vaccine for the new coronavirus, which has infected nearly 7 million people globally, while the disease it causes, COVID-19, has killed nearly 400,000.
+Drugmakers around the world are scrambling to develop treatments and vaccines for the new coronavirus, which has infected 7 million people globally, while the disease it causes, COVID-19, has killed nearly 400,000.

 Many countries are focusing on drugs like Gilead Sciences Inc’s (GILD.O) antiviral remdesivir and some are using the anti-malaria drug hydroxychloroquine, touted by U.S. President Donald Trump.
 Abe’s government has championed Japanese candidate Avigan, also known as Favipiravir.